For Our Members

 Learn & Grow

 There are a few regularly scheduled opportunities to learn and grow at St. Paul’s.
-Church School is offered for all ages and meets on Sundays at 9:30 am in various classrooms on the 3rd floor.
+Church School is offered to adults and meets on Sundays at 9:30 am on the 3rd floor.
 Just look for the sign next to the door to know which room your class is in.

 We also offer an in-depth look into the Bible in our Bible Study which is held on Wednesday night at 7:00 pm in our Fellowship Hall.